Our Christmas dispatch and delivery schedule is here

 • The person supplying or offering to supply the article did so in the belief that the article would be so used by any person, whether to administer the drug to themselves or another, in circumstances where that administration would be unlawful.

-Articles such as crack pipes, grinders, spoons, bongs and tourniquets could fall within this prohibition.
-However, prosecutions under section 9A - even of headshops clearly promoting drug use - are now virtually unheard of, and there has never been an employee of a drug service tried for this offence.
+Articles such as pipes, grinders, bongs and tourniquets could fall within this prohibition.
+However, prosecutions under section 9A - even of headshops clearly promoting drug use - are unheard of, and there has never been an employee of a drug service tried for this offence.

 Exceptions